mdscolour/ICPC/README.md

 ```
 python3 testRun.py exampleData/GSM1542419_chr1.bed
 ```
-Normally this will takes about 90 minutes.
+Normally this will take about 90 minutes.

 A success run will generate a potential*.like_bed file as final result.
 ### Normal Run